netzkundig/nk-wp-react-theme/README.md

  - Fetches use `AbortController` and ignore abort errors to avoid transient error flashes (notably in Firefox) when navigations cancel in‑flight requests.

 ### Service Worker (offline + caching)
-- Served from `/sw.js` with root scope, implemented in PHP: `functions/service-worker.php`.
+- Served from `/sw.js` with root scope.
+- Implemented as a namespaced class: `functions/ServiceWorker/ServiceWorker.php` → `NkReact\\Theme\\ServiceWorker\\ServiceWorker`.
+- The legacy file `functions/service-worker.php` is a no-op stub kept only to preserve structure.
 - Strategies:
   - CacheFirst for theme assets (`build/index.js`, `build/app.css`) and fonts under `/assets/fonts/*` as well as SVGs under `/assets/svg/*`.
   - Stale-While-Revalidate for REST `GET /wp-json/*`.